ibm-cloud-docs/hs-crypto/index.md

 {: hide-in-docs}
 {: notoc}

 To manage your keys, you need to initialize your service instance first.
-Two options are provided for initializing a service instance.
-You can use the {{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities to initialize a service instance by using master key parts stored on smart cards.
-This provides the highest level of security.
-You can also use the {{site.data.keyword.cloud_notm}} Trusted Key Entry (TKE) command-line interface (CLI) plug-in to initialize your service instance.

-For detailed steps and best practices of using the Management Utilities, see [Setting up the Management Utilities](/docs/hs-crypto?topic=hs-crypto-prepare-management-utilities) and [Loading master keys with the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
-The [video of initializing {{site.data.keyword.hscrypto}} with smart cards](https://www.youtube.com/watch?v=FtRPRzF0dSs&feature=youtu.be){: external} also demonstrates the detailed procedure.

-For detailed steps and best practices of using the TKE CLI plug-in, see [Initializing service instances with the {{site.data.keyword.cloud_notm}} TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) and watch the [demonstration video of initializing {{site.data.keyword.hscrypto}} with {{site.data.keyword.cloud_notm}} TKE CLI](https://www.youtube.com/watch?v=_qP2HZ4u5Kg&feature=youtu.be){: external}.
+For detailed steps, see [Initializing service instances with the {{site.data.keyword.cloud_notm}} TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).

 ## Step 2: Using the key management service and cloud hardware security module
 {: #manage-data-key-dashboard}